tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 - ``fxcell``  refers to the table cells belonging to special FX columns.

-- ``subxsheetcell``  refers to the table cells belonging to Sub-Xsheet columns.
+- ``subxsheetcell``  refers to the table cells belonging to Subscene columns.

 - ``TD``  refers to the generic table cells.